AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 $$ \left< X_{1}, R_{1}^{+}, R_{1}^{-}, M_{1}^{+}, M_{1}^{-} \right> = C \left( X_{0}, R_{0}^{+}, \emptyset, \emptyset, \emptyset \right) $$

-Depending on $C$, this output vector could be rewritten as
+For some scenarios, this output vector could be rewritten as:

 $$ \left< X_{1}, R_{0}^{+}, \emptyset, \emptyset, \emptyset \right> = C \left( X_{0}, R_{0}^{+}, \emptyset, \emptyset, \emptyset \right) $$

+The sets $X_{i}$ can be interpreted as being intended to be sets of "true" mathematical expressions.